For woodland caribou, challenges remain

 USFWS may downgrade protections for Selkirks caribou, deeming them "threatened" and no longer "endangered," in response to a petition from the Pacific Legal Foundation, which represents snowmobile interests in northern Idaho.

-Woodland caribou status downgraded to threatened, but challenges remain
+Woodland caribou status downgrade proposed, but challenges remain

 The US Fish & Wildlife Service (Service) has proposed a change in the status of the Southern Mountain population of woodland caribou (mountain caribou) in response to a petition from the Pacific Legal Foundation, which represents snowmobile interests in northern Idaho.
 According to the proposed rule the South Selkirks herd will remain protected under the Endangered Species Act, but their status will be changed from “endangered” to “threatened.”